 This theme includes a Resume page template.
 You can select this template when editing the page in the Page Attributes panel.

 To create an outside sub-title, apply the H3 tag to it, look at the pic:

-On the front page, you can show a post that has been assigned a specific tag, such as a “featured”.
-To show a featured post on the front page, you need to create a tag and assign it to the chosen post.
-And then go to the Customizer > Front Page Sections panel > Featured Post: there, paste the chosen tag in Tag name field and press Publish.
+On the Front Page (a static page must be assigned!), you can show a post that has been assigned a specific tag, a “featured” for example.
+To show a featured post on the front page, you need to assign tag (must consist of a single word!) of your selected post and set Featured Image for it.
+Next, go to the Customizer > Front Page Sections panel > Featured Post: there, paste the chosen tag in Tag name field and press Publish.

 This theme has one widget area that is between the main content and footer.

 Writings Pro is ready for the use of contact form plugins such as Contact Form 7 and MailPoet.